HP3-16/machine-learning-projects/README.md

 # Projects of Machine Learning

-## Sample project -1 : CNN for human activity recognition
+## binary_clf : using nn for binary classification
+Classifying movie reviews as positive or negative